RinUnderscore/Windows-To-Linux/README.md

 This is still in BETA and will not work (yet).
 When it is finished, it will be an runable EXE file.

-Progress will slow because of an remake for an hackathon in April-ish
+Progress will slow because of an remake for an hackathon in April-ish (discontinued)

 ## Alternative
 Read about WSL to use the SUPPORTED Linux Subsystem to Windows here: https://learn.microsoft.com/en-us/windows/wsl/install